npm/policies/open-source-terms.md

     program that is not a web browser.
 You may replicate data from the Public Registry using the Public APIs per this Agreement.

-10. You will not use npm Services to send e-mail to distribution lists, newsgroups, or group mail aliases.
+10. You will not use npm Services to send email to distribution lists, newsgroups, or group mail aliases.

 11. You will not falsely imply that you are affiliated with or endorsed